amisolution/ERC20-AMIS/README.md

 Low supply of Tokens 37.000 (37 Tokens created so far) Used as multi-purposes mediation instrument to interact with other decentralized exchanges and smart contracts.
 Note: The new AMIS contract provides 20 Mio Tokens with 9 decimals; old AMIS contract deactivated from the exchange.
+We also introduced AMIS tokens and assets on new blockchain technology such as Bitshares and Waves.
+We plan to burn the excess of AMIS Ethereum tokens equivalent to the supply issued on these respective blockchains.

 ## Table of Contents
 - [WhitePaper](#white-paper)